gavstrik/gavstrik.github.io/pages/about.md

 Apart from my scientific work, I am/was a journalist and science writer at a number of Danish newspapers such as [Information](https://www.information.dk/search/site/Robin%20Engelhardt), [Weekendavisen](https://www.weekendavisen.dk/), and [Ingeniøren](https://ing.dk/sog/Robin%20Engelhardt).
-Apart from that, I've also co-developed a number of games and learning games.
+Apart from that, I've co-developed a number of games and learning games.
 Have a look at the games from the menu bar.

 [curriculum vitae ![CV as pdf](icons16/pdf-icon.png)]({{ BASE_PATH }}/assets/CVRobinEngelhardt_2020.pdf)<br/>